katieprogrammes/COMP3015-CW1/README.md

 When the program starts, the camera loads into a fog‑covered plain.
 Ahead, five zombies stand partially obscured by distance fog.
 As the camera rotates, the player sees that their escape route is blocked by another figure, reinforcing the eerie tone of the scene.

 The scene is rendered using two shader programs:
-- "basic_uniform" - used for all 3D models
+- basic_uniform - used for all 3D models
-- "skybox" - used for the skybox
+- skybox - used for the skybox

 The Key Features are:

-- Blinn–Phong lighting with ambient, diffuse, and specular components
+- Blinn–Phong lighting with ambient, diffuse, and specular components.
+Blinn–Phong was chosen because it provides clear specular highlights and works well with textured models in a foggy environment.
 - Rim lighting to emphasise silhouettes and enhance the moody atmosphere
 - Distance fog, blending object colour with a fog colour based on camera distance
 - Cube‑mapped skybox surrounding the scene